Commodore admiral: History

 Upon its establishment, many in the leadership of the US Navy and US Coast Guard felt that the rank of Commodore Admiral violated over a century of tradition and there were numerous petitions to the Chief of Naval Operations to eliminate the rank.
 As a compromise, the rank of commodore admiral was changed simply to "commodore" at the start of 1983.
 However, this change caused even further problems internal to the Navy because senior captains commanding multiple units, e.g., those in charge of air wings and air groups, destroyer squadrons, submarine squadrons, etc., had held the honorary title of "commodore" for decades.
 Also, many commodore admirals found that their mail was being redirected to the base officer's club, also known as the Commissioned Officer's Mess, Open (aka COMO).
 As a result, the "rank" of commodore in the USN and USCG was itself abolished as a rank in 1985.
 It was replaced by the new rank of rear admiral (lower half), essentially the same title as before dating back to before World War II.
 However, this time, officers promoted to O-7 wore one-star insignia.

 The rank of commodore admiral is one of the rarest ranks in the history of United States Navy and United States Coast Guard.
-Only a handful of officers, mainly those captains promoted to O-7 during the year 1982, have ever held the position, such as Admiral Leon A. Edney, who promoted while serving as the commandant of midshipmen at the U.S. Naval Academy.
+Only a handful of officers, mainly those captains promoted to O-7 during the year 1982, have ever held the position, such as Admiral Leon A. Edney, who was promoted while serving as the commandant of midshipmen at the U.S. Naval Academy.
 Another famous example was that of Rear Admiral Grace Hopper.